 Joining the likes of Tidal and Deezer, Amazon has stepped up its audio quality to offer high-fidelity streaming.
-This makes the tech behemoth the first of its major competitors, Apple and Google, to catalogue a large selection of its library in lossless audio format.
+This makes the tech behemoth the first of its major competitors, Apple, Spotify and Google, to catalogue a large selection of its library in lossless audio format.

 Amazon promises “unlimited access to fifty million songs in HD”, which is essentially audio at CD quality – 16-bit / 44.1kHz.
 It also has “millions” more tracks available in a higher resolution, which they are labelling as Ultra HD.
 This translates to a quality of 24-bit depth with sample rates from 44.1kHz up to 192kHz, delivered in FLAC file format.

 The new service is set to undercut the price of hifi streaming service, Tidal, with a discount for Amazon Prime members.
 Tidal is currently priced at £19.99/$19.99 per month for its CD-quality service, while Amazon’s new service comes in at £14.99/£14.99 for non-Prime users, and £12.99/£12.99 for those with a Prime subscription.
 “With this pricing, we are signalling to the world that quality is for everybody,” says Steve Boom, vice president of Amazon Music

 In recent years, even CD-quality audio has traditionally been an afterthought for the masses, with setups that can provide higher quality listening mainly sought out by audiophiles.
 Amazon hopes to provide high-resolution audio for consumers that may have compatible systems at home.

 The service has launched and Amazon has a 90-day free trial available that you can check out at amazon.com/music/unlimited/hd.
 It will be available in the US, UK, Germany and Japan.